billingsmoore/easy_text_clustering/README.md

 This is project was created, and is maintained, by [@billingsmoore](https://github.com/billingsmoore).

-This project is a fork of ['huggingface/text-clustering'](https://github.com/huggingface/text-clustering).
-All images in this README come from their repo.
+The ClusterClassifier portion of this project is a fork of ['huggingface/text-clustering'](https://github.com/huggingface/text-clustering)..
 The following changes have been made to the codebase:

 1. Projection and clustering algorithms can now be selected by the user as appropriate for their use-case.
 2. Each algorithm's relevant hyperparamaters can be provided by the user as a dictionary, without having to store all possible hyperparameters.